General Requirements

 There were two pathways to licensure for licensed behavior analysts.

-Pathway One (standard licensing provisions): Applicants may be licensed/certified as licensed behavior analysts if they meet the following requirements established by section 8804 of New York's Education Law and Subpart 79-17 of the Commissioner's Regulations.
+Pathway One (standard licensing provisions): Applicants may be licensed/certified as licensed behavior analysts if they meet the following requirements established by section 8804 of New York State's Education Law and Subpart 79-17 of the Commissioner's Regulations.

-• If you are a graduate of an acceptable program and you are performing activities and services in New York to complete supervised experience and/or examination requirements for certification by the Behavior Analysis Certification Board, you must work under the supervision of a New York Licensed Behavior Analyst (LBA).
-Your supervising LBA must complete and submit the Certification of Supervision for Limited Permit (Form 5CS) to document that you are practicing legally in New York during this period.
+- If you are a graduate of an acceptable program and you are performing activities and services in New York State to complete supervised experience and/or examination requirements for certification by the Behavior Analysis Certification Board, you must obtain a graduate permit and work under the supervision of a New York State Licensed Behavior Analyst (LBA).
+The graduate permit materials completed by you and your supervisor are needed to document that you are practicing legally in New York State during this period.

 Answers to questions regarding the process of licensure and practice can be found on our web site.

-You may apply for a limited permit by submitting the Application for Limited Permit (Form 5) and limited permit fee of $70 at the same time or any time after you submit your Application for Licensure/Certification (Form 1) with the required fee.
+You may apply for a graduate permit by submitting the Online Program Graduate Permit Application Form and fee of $10.
 If you change supervisors or have additional supervisors after a permit is issued, you must obtain a re-issued permit.
-Complete a new Form 5 for each prospective supervisor, and return it to the Office of the Professions.
+You and each supervisor must complete a new graduate permit application for each prospective supervisor and return it to the Office of the Professions.
 A new fee is not required for a permit issued as a result of a change in supervisor.
-Limited permits expire one year from the date of issue and may be renewed for one additional year for good cause as determined by the Department.
+Graduate permits expire three years from the date of issue.